Azure/azure-sdk-for-python/sdk/communication/azure-communication-identity/swagger/SWAGGER.md

-# Azure Communication Administration for Python
+# Azure Communication Identity for Python

 > see https://aka.ms/autorest